How to Throw a Cheap Pool Party (That’s Still Awesome)!

-Natasha Rachel Smith, personal finance expert at TopCashBack (@TopCashBackUSA), advises you to say “no” to expensive decorations: “Everyone aims to have an Instagram-worthy party, but that doesn’t come cheap.
+Natasha Rachel Smith, head of global communications at TopCashBack (@TopCashBackUSA), advises you to say “no” to expensive decorations: “Everyone aims to have an Instagram-worthy party, but that doesn’t come cheap.
 Shop around for pool games and floats and decorations at discount stores such as Walmart and FiveBelow.
 Instead of paying from $20 to $100 per item, you can snag goodies for a little as five bucks.”

 David Bakke (@YourFinances101), a financial expert at MoneyCrashers.com (@MoneyCrashers), offered another cheap option, “For any decorations for the party, get them at the dollar store.
 You’ll likely just discard them afterward anyways.”

 Wait thirty minutes.

 Any great party needs food, and the pool variety is no exception.
 Whether you’re a grill master, a snack supplier, some combination of those two, or an option we haven’t even considered, there’s no reason you have to overspend on your party food.